foodforarabbit/fusionjs/private/create-uber-web/CONTRIBUTING.md

 ### Upgrading dependencies

-To upgrade dependencies, run `./renovate.sh`
+To upgrade dependencies, run `yarn renovate`

+Note: this will also patch this package's version

 ### Gotchas